muyangren907/flask_tg/readthedocs/quick-references/faq.rst

 The communication with dxdmgch is encrypted.
-Encryption requires a lot of math, and doing it in pure Python is very slow. ``cryptg`` is a library which containns the encryption functions used by daxiedewuyu.
+Encryption requires a lot of math, and doing it in pure Python is very slow. ``cryptg`` is a library which containns the encryption functions used by django.
 If it is installed (via ``pip install cryptg``), it will automatically be used and should provide a considerable speed boost.
 You can know whether it's used by configuring ``logging`` (at ``INFO`` level or lower) *before* importing ``flask``.